 - Start on all fours, with your weight in your hands and knees.

 - Tuck your toes under and lift your knees as you push back into your heels.

 - Your legs should be hip-width apart.
 Your arms should be at shoulder width, fingers spread wide.

-- Pull the belly toward the spine and press your hips back to sink the heels down.
+- Pull your belly toward your spine, and press your hips back to sink your heels down.

 - Stay here for 30 seconds before slowly lowering down to all fours or child’s pose.

 Place your hands on blocks or the seat of a chair.